| |

 degree of interaction between systems.

-So if your not yet convinced - what are the advantages over conventional DC
+So if you're not yet convinced - what are the advantages over conventional DC

 control!